IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 Similar to eDSLs, this approach can be particularly appealing if your team or project is already using the host language.
 It allows for even greater reuse of existing functions, types and idioms from the hosting language, compared to eDSLs.
-For instance, a program that tests whether one integer is less than another can retain the type `Integer -> Integer -> Bool`, and can even reuse the `<` operator in the hosting language's standard library[^1].
+For instance, a program that tests whether one integer is less than another can retain the type `forall a.
+Ord a => a -> a -> Bool`, and can even reuse the `<` operator in the hosting language's standard library[^1].

 This is achieved by leveraging the host language's compiler frontend, which might include lexer, parser, type checker, AST and optimization passes, while developing a custom backend for the new language.
 By reusing the host language's ASTs, programs maintain simple and regular types without the need for custom AST construction, which is often necessary in eDSLs.

 A case in point is Plutus Tx, which is a subset of Haskell, and its compiler is a GHC plugin.
 It reuses GHC components like the parser and type checker, and transforms GHC Core (GHC's intermediate representation) into UPLC.
+Alternatively, meta-programming methods can be used to access and manipluate the host language's AST, such as quotes and splices[^2].

 Nonetheless, developing a new language as a subset of an existing language presents several challenges.
 The compiler components of the host language are most likely not tailored for the new language, and making them work for the new language can be difficult.